 With the continued importance of online sales in the retail landscape, many brick and mortar retailers are aggressively looking for ways to improve their customer delivery capabilities to be able to meet customer expectations.
 As a result, it has become increasingly important for us to leverage our distribution capabilities in order to meet the changing demands of our customers, including increasing our online capabilities to support our direct-to-consumer sales channels and online channel sales by our retail customers.
-In March 2023, we completed the construction of an additional distribution facility in Gallaway, Tennessee that became operational during the first quarter of fiscal 2024 and includes state-of-the-art automation suited to fulfill direct-to-consumer and online channel orders.
-During the first quarter of fiscal 2025, we experienced automation system startup issues at the Tennessee distribution facility which impacted some of our Home & Outdoor segment's small retail customer and direct-to-consumer orders.
-As a result, our sales were adversely impacted due to shipping disruptions, and we incurred additional costs and lost efficiency as we worked to remediate the issues.
-We expect the shipping disruption to continue through the second quarter of fiscal 2025.
+To meet these needs, we completed the construction of an additional distribution facility in Gallaway, Tennessee that became partially operational during the first quarter of fiscal 2024.
+During the first quarter of fiscal 2025, we experienced automation system startup issues at the facility which impacted some of our Home & Outdoor segment's small retail customer and direct-to-consumer orders.
+As a result, our sales during the first quarter of fiscal 2025 were adversely impacted due to shipping disruptions, and we incurred additional costs and lost efficiency during both the first and second quarters of fiscal 2025 as we worked to remediate the issues.
+During the second quarter of fiscal 2025, the remediation efforts for the automation system were substantially completed, and we believe the impact on sales was minimal during the quarter.

 Additionally, we have invested in a centralized cloud-based e-commerce platform, which some of our brands are currently utilizing.
 The centralized cloud-based e-commerce platform will enable us to leverage a common system and rapidly deploy new capabilities across all of our brands, as well as more easily integrate new brands.
 We believe this platform enhances the customer experience by strengthening the digital presentation and product browsing capabilities and improving the checkout process, order delivery and post-order customer care.